-How do I learn the sport of kayaking?
+How do you learn the sport of kayaking?
 That is the question.
-Where do I start, how do I progress, and where can I take it?
-Through a mix of taking kayaking courses and paddling on our own, there comes a point in our attempt to build kayaking skills where most of us experience the feeling of being stuck in our progression.
+Where do you start, how do you progress, and where can you take it?
+Through a mix of taking kayaking courses and paddling on our own, there comes a point in the attempt to build kayaking skills where most people experience the feeling of being stuck in our progression.
 It happens to all of us, and it varies for each person.
 There might be a specific maneuver that you’re having trouble learning.
 Maybe you’re just trying to gain more comfort kayaking a river at a certain class of whitewater.
 Maybe you took a bad swim and are having a hard time getting your mental game and confidence back to where it was.

 We’ve all been there, and sometimes all it takes is a new set of eyes to help you set and reach your goals.
 At Wet Planet, we want to help you achieve your kayaking goals, no matter what level you’re paddling at.
-If you find yourself stuck at one of the following levels of kayaking, we will help you find the right course to solve your problems, reach your goals, and refine your skills.
+If you find yourself stuck at one of the following levels of kayaking, we’ll help you find the right kayaking courses to solve your problems, reach your goals, and refine your skills.

 Level I – First Timer

 You want to get into whitewater kayaking, but don’t know where to start!